 Three Ways to Encourage Participation in Your Aviation SMS

 Employees in your organization will be much more likely to participate if you design your SMS to be:

 - Inclusive – make sure all employees understand their role in the SMS;

 - Interactive – make sure there is consistent feedback from safety management teams; and

 - Effective – make sure that the SMS demonstrates continuous safety improvement.

-Making sure that your SMS hits these bullet points does not need to involve sweeping changes or a huge effort on your part promoting the aviation SMS.
+Making sure that your SMS hits these bullet points does not need to involve sweeping changes or a huge effort on your part to promote the aviation SMS.
 The truth is that with patience you can cultivate these values in your SMS in many subtle ways, and all the while, improve your organization's safety culture.